MissStrong/ICD2O/Notes/Unit 2/Note 03 - Custom Functions.md

 *  `ellipse()` is a function used to draw an ellipse on the canvas
 *  `fill()` is a function used to indicate what colour to fill in shapes and text
 *  `random()` is a function that is used to generate a random value

-Some functions sometimes require *inputs*, called **parameters** or **arguments**.
-For example, the `rect()` function draws a rectangle, but you have to tell it where on the canvas it goes and what the dimensions are.
-Some functions do different things depending on the number of arguments and their data types.
-For example `fill()` can take one number for a monochrome colour, three numbers for an RGB colour, or four number for an RBG colour with some transparency.

-Some functions provide an *output*, called a **return value**.
-For example, `random()` outputs a random value for you to use.
+*

-### Custom Functions
+### Custom Function

 We can create our own functions for us to use.
-This is a convenient thing to do when we have the same lines of code repeated many times throughout our program.
+This allows us to separate different parts of our code to make the program more readable.
+It's especially convenienet for preventing the same blocks of code repeated many times throughout our program.

 ```js
 function setup() {